 People seem to love to collect things.
 Give them away to collect things from your program and let them trade.
 This helps add meaning and teach them to respect one another.

 Allow other people to gift or exchange things to help them accomplish their goals.
 The opportunity for reciprocity, though a form of altruism, can be a good motivator.

 Points / Experience Points (XP)

-Points, and XP are mechanisms for feedback – award based on results, or appropriate behavior.
+Points and XP are mechanisms for feedback – an award based on results, or appropriate behavior.
 Can help track performance, and also be used as a means of discovering new items.

 While gamification is not just a gimmick, infusing gamification in your application wouldn’t increase the user engagement of your application by a giant leap.